-MacBook Air M3 15-inch Review: When Bigger Actually Is Better
+MacBook Air M3 15-inch Review: Bigger Is Better?

-We’ve been using this machine as a daily driver for six months — writing, light video editing, software development, and an embarrassing amount of streaming.
-The verdict surprised us.
+We’ve been using this Starlight 16GB/512GB machine as a daily driver for six months — writing, light video editing, software development, and an embarrassing amount of late-night streaming.
+The verdict surprised us, and kept surprising us month by month.

 The Screen Changes Everything